 What is Q Fever?

-Humans acquire Q fever from animals (domestic and wild) which are infected, sometimes without any apparent symptoms.
-Q fever can be acute or chronic causing potentially long-term consequences.
-Acute Q fever has an incubation period of 2 to 3 ½ weeks but this can range from 4 days to 6 weeks.
-Symptoms include rapid onset of high fever, rigors, profuse sweats, extreme fatigue, muscle and joint pain, severe headaches and photophobia (sensitivity to light).
-As the disease progresses individuals usually have evidence of hepatitis, sometimes with obvious jaundice, and a proportion of individuals develop pneumonia which is usually mild, but can necessitate mechanical ventilation.
-Rarely, neurological complications can ensue such as meningitis and encephalitis.
+As the Q Fever infection progresses individuals usually have evidence of hepatitis, sometimes with obvious jaundice, and a proportion of individuals develop pneumonia which is usually mild but can necessitate mechanical ventilation.
+Rarely, neurological complications can ensue, such as meningitis and encephalitis.
 If left untreated the illness will last for 1 to 3 weeks and may be accompanied by substantial weight loss.

 Where is it found?

 Q fever occurs almost everywhere in the world.
-In Australia, cattle, sheep and goats are the main reservoir although it can also be found in bandicoots, kangaroos and dogs.
+In Australia, cattle, sheep and goats are the main reservoirs although it can also be found in bandicoots, kangaroos and dogs.

 Risk to travellers

-Those at risk are mostly workers from the livestock and meat industries, such as abattoir workers, farm workers, livestock transport workers and also veterinarians and visitors to areas of risk.
+Those at risk are mostly workers from the livestock and meat industries, such as abattoir workers, farm workers, livestock transport workers and also veterinarians, veterinary nurses, veterinary students, agricultural college staff and visitors to areas of risk.

 What is Q Fever Vaccination?

-Before vaccination a person must have a: 1.
-Blood test 2.
-Skin test 3.
-Detailed history taken
+Before vaccination a person must have: 1.
+Blood test, 2.
+Skin test, and 3.
+Detailed history taken.

-These tests are undertaken to avoid unwanted vaccine side-effects and if any of them are positive it is likely the individual would react badly to the vaccine.
+These tests are undertaken to avoid unwanted vaccine side effects and if any are positive it is likely the individual would react badly to the vaccine.

 The blood and skin test must be done on the same day and the person must return to the doctor 7 days later to have the skin test read.